 - 2. When an employee who has been assigned to the supper program takes a paid leave pursuant to the collective bargaining agreement, the employee shall be paid his/her regular hourly rate of pay for the hours of leave that occur within non-supper hours, and shall be paid the additional stipend referenced above for the hours of leave that occur with the supper program hours. - 3.
-Should the supper program be expanded during the course of this current contract, the language above shall apply to any expansion. - 4.
-This Memorandum of Understanding shall not constitute a past practice.

-This Section shall expire upon the termination of the district's supper program or the completion of the district's supper program for the 2019 -2020 School Year.
+This Memorandum of Understanding shall not constitute a past practice. - This Section shall expire upon the termination of the district's supper program or the completion of the district's supper program.